PiwikPRO/PPMS-PublicDocs/audience_manager/form-tracker.rst

     </script>

 .. note::
-    Usually it's recommended to use **HTTPS** protocol in URLs mentioned here, but if support for **legacy IE browsers** (8 and 9) is required and some pages containing forms are served via **HTTP** protocol - it's necessary to use same protocol in snippet URLs as the source page.
-Easiest way to do that would be to remove protocol from ``TrackerUrl`` and ``StaticUrl`` (e.g. ``//ppms.example.com/audiences/tracker/``).
+    Usually it is recommended to use the **HTTPS** protocol in the URLs mentioned here, but if support for **legacy IE browsers**
+    (8 and 9) is required and some pages containing forms are served via **HTTP** protocol - it is necessary to use the same protocol in snippet URLs as the source page.
+The easiest way to do that would be to remove the protocol from ``TrackerUrl`` and ``StaticUrl`` (e.g. ``//ppms.example.com/audiences/tracker/``).

 .. todo::
     Update form tracker API to make it similar to AM JS API and simplify setup process to 2 parameters without protocol magic.

-This code initializes Form Tracker interface in following ways:
+This code initializes the Form Tracker interface in the following ways:

     #.
 Creates a ``<script>`` tag that asynchronously loads Audience Manager Form Tracker library.
     #.
 Initializes global ``ppms.am.form`` command queue that schedules commands to be run when Form Tracker library is
        loaded.
     #.
 Schedules basic configuration of Form Tracker ``ppms.am.form``.

-When loading snippet is added on the page without any further configuration, Form Tracker will gather information from all submitted forms.
-It's possible to modify this behavior by configuring optional rules at the end of loading snippet.
+When the loading snippet is added on the page without any :ref:`AM-FT-optional-configuration`, the Form Tracker will gather information from all forms submitted on the page.
+It is possible to modify this behavior by configuring optional rules at the end of the snippet.
-You can do that by using command queue (``ppms.am.form``) immediately after step 3 (see :ref:`AM-FT-optional-configuration`).
+You can do that by using the command queue (``ppms.am.form``) immediately after step 3 (see :ref:`AM-FT-optional-configuration`).

 Command queue
 -------------
-Loading snippet creates following global function:
+The loading snippet creates the following global function:

 .. function:: ppms.am.form(command, ...args)

     Audience Manager Form Tracker command queue.

     :param string command: Command name.
     :param args: Command arguments.
-Number of arguments and their function depend on command.
+The number of arguments and their function depend on command.
     :returns: Commands are expected to be run asynchronously and return no value.
     :rtype: undefined